Are you looking for cool apps that pay you???

 Native.io is an Android-based app looking for data collectors to perform tasks (similar to Field Agent).
 All you have to do is check out products, prices and interview people about their brands' opinions.

-Gigwalk isn't too dissimilar to Field Agent.
-You get paid real money to complete gigs in your local area.
+Gigwalk is similar to Field Agent.
 It won't make you a lot of money, but it's worth it to make between $3 and $100 per task if you're looking for things to do.

 Apps To Sell Items for Cash

 If you're familiar with our comprehensive post about apps for selling your unused stuff, then you'll know that we are big fans of Flyp at Your Money Geek.
-It's another great app that pays you real money by helping you sell off clothing, shoes, and handbags hassle-free.
-The app pairs you with professional sellers who handle selling your stuff for you.
+It's another great app that pairs you with professional sellers who help you sell off clothing, shoes, and handbags hassle-free.

 Bookscouter is a great way to make money on your used textbooks.
 All you have to do is use the app to scan your book's barcode, and Bookscouter will search the ISBN to see what your book could sell for on various websites.
 Once you decide the best site for you, you can list your book and sit back and wait for someone to buy it.